Ever Pass by Manistee, MI? Here’s What You’re Missing

 If you’re up for a little off-road adventure and don’t mind a sandy hike with stairs, adventure over to Baldy Dune for even bigger Lake Michigan views.

-5) Climb to the Top of the Arcadia Scenic Overlook
+5 – Climb to the Top of the Arcadia Scenic Overlook

-Arcadia Scenic Turnout Two miles north of Arcadia on M-22 |
+Two miles north of Arcadia on M-22

 This is a fantastic stop along M-22.
 Park your car at the bottom and climb up the 120 steps for the best view.

-Perched hundreds of feet above Lake Michigan, you’ll get a birdseye view of the lake and its shoreline to the south.
+Perched hundreds of feet above Lake Michigan, you’ll get a birds eye view of the lake and its shoreline to the south.
 Be sure to bring your camera!

-6) See How You Measure Up Against Michigan’s Very Own Giant Sequoia Tree
+6 – Visit Michigan’s Very Own Giant Sequoia Tree

-Michigan Champion Giant Sequoia Tree @ Lake Bluff Bird Sanctuary 2890 Lakeshore Rd, Manistee, MI 49660 |
+Michigan Champion Giant Sequoia Tree @ Lake Bluff Bird Sanctuary

-Yep, Manistee MI has a Giant Sequoia Tree
+Yep, Manistee MI has a Giant Sequoia Tree.

 Come for the giant tree, stay for the views, birding, and hiking.